Frequently Asked Questions

 Are Title IX, Clery Act, and VAWA all the same thing?

-No. The Clery Act is a federal law that requires colleges and universities that participate in the federal student financial aid programs to provide current and prospective students and employees, the public, and the Department with crime statistics and information about campus crime prevention programs and policies.
-VAWA (Violence Against Women Act) is a federal law administered by the U.S. Departments of Justice (DOJ) and Health and Human Services (HHS) that support comprehensive responses to domestic violence, sexual assault, dating violence, and stalking.
+No. The Clery Act is a federal law that requires colleges and universities that participate in the federal student financial aid programs to provide current and prospective students and employees, the public, and the Department of Education with crime statistics and information about campus crime prevention programs and policies.
+VAWA (Violence Against Women Act) is a federal law administered by the U.S. Departments of Justice (DOJ) and Health and Human Services (HHS) that supports comprehensive responses to domestic violence, sexual assault, dating violence, and stalking.

 What are the key differences between a school’s Title IX investigation into allegations of sexual violence and a criminal investigation?